 “I got the promotion,” Jack said with a smile.
 Arty jumped up from the bed and walked to Jack, where he threw his arms around Jack’s neck.

 Daniel watched the two kiss, Arty obviously excited.

 “No more working all night!”

 “Well, there is one thing,” Jack said.
 Arty groaned.

 “A business trip- two days, come with me?”

 Arty blinked, clearly taken aback.
-Daniel looked at the wall, putting his chin in his hand.
+Daniel looked at the wall and put his chin in his hand.

-Jack grabbed Arty’s arms, watching him. “two days.
-We leave tomorrow morning, stay in a hotel; they want me to represent the company at a board meeting.”
+Jack grabbed Arty’s arms, watching him.
+“Two days.
+We leave tomorrow morning and stay in a hotel; they want me to represent the company at a board meeting.”
 He caressed Arty’s skin lightly when the man didn’t say anything.
 “It’s just a few days, please?”

 “You want us to leave the kids alone for two days?”

 “We’ll hire Jessica.
 She’s good, right?
 Don’t you like her?”